 West Virginia University at Parkersburg has a variety of student organizations on campus.
-These range from academic honoraries to personal interest and program specific clubs and organizations.
-National academic honoraries include Alpha Epsilon Delta, Phi Theta Kappa, Psi Beta and Sigma Beta Delta.
-Additional information is available by contacting the Student Services Office for details about the organizations and how to contact a group's faculty adviser.
+These range from academic honoraries to personal interest and program-specific clubs and organizations.
+National academic honoraries include Alpha Epsilon Delta, Phi Theta Kappa, Psi Beta, and Sigma Beta Delta.
+Additional information is available by contacting the Office of Student Support and Engagement for details about the organizations and how to contact a group's faculty advisor.